-They enjoyed seeing the large plants grow and the larger seeds were easier for them handle.
+They enjoyed seeing the large plants grow and the larger seeds were easier for them to handle.
 The radish gave them a quick victory in the garden — something they can harvest within forty-five days and show off like a trophy to mom and dad.

 Now that they are over five years old, I find that letting them pick what they want to grow works better.
 Each year I pull out the box of seed packets and let them choose.

-Another kid-friendly idea is to take the kids with you to get free plants for your garden.
+Just get what you need and don’t go overboard on expensive supplies.
+You can even take the kids with you to get free plants for your garden.
 That way your investment is low and mishaps don’t matter that much!

 Adrienne’s Experience with Her Kids In the Garden